Timfts/mixed-tenant-react/objectives.md

 * thematize components with emotion in applications
 * share something like a helmet component
 * share a script injection like analytics
+* add peerdependcies on shared module
+* independent deploy on github pages